namlani/MechaCar_Statistical_Analysis/README.md

 In a statistical study to compare performance of the MechaCar vehicles against performance of vehicles from other manufacturers, the below questions are addressed:

 1. What metric or metrics are you going to test?
-   - Fuel efficiency
+   - City and highway fuel efficiency
 3. What is the null hypothesis or alternative hypothesis?
    - Null Hypothetis: MechaCar vehicles do not have statistically different fuel efficiency from other manufacturers.
    - Alternative Hypothesis: They do have statistically different fuel effenciency.
 5. What statistical test would you use to test the hypothesis?
 And why?
-   - An analysis of variance could because it could help determine statistical difference in fuel efficiency.
+   - ANOVA because it could help determine statistical difference in both types of fuel efficiencies.
 7. What data is needed to run the statistical test?
-   - A statistically significant sample size of different cars and their fuel effenciency.
+   - A statistically significant sample size of different cars and their fuel effenciency for both categories.